gkatsanos/voting/README.md

 - Axios does not return all available Response headers, so we have no bullet-proof way of knowning if we have reached the max number of available pages.
 As a nasty workaround, we use the error catch handler to hide the button and reset our Store "nextPage" property to 1.

-- On mobile, the long choices texts' are trimmed with ellipsis.
-The UX there was unfairly sacrificed for the fancy UI with the percentage-based bars behind each answer, but the bug was discovered late in the process, alas.

 - State lives solely in memory, and is not persisted in localStorage, but is kept between routes. (aka, a page refresh will remove "voted" flags and other client-side validations).
 As the API doesn't provide authorization and authentication ways in order to limit voting per account, persisting Storage wouldn't have any practical benefit for validation.
 Performance would be better for the purpose of this assignment I considered it out of scope.

-- Bundling was not optimized for code splitting, tree shaking or otherwise.
-CSS files are inlined by webpack which for caching purposes might not be ideal. (but this is not a production ready product)

-- CSS could be generally trimmed down.